Utkinton: History

 The name means "Farm of Uttoc", deriving from the Old English tūn (a farmstead or settlement), ing (connected with) a person named Utta or Uttoc.
 It has been variously spelt over time, namely: Utkgnton, Hutkynton, Hudekintona and Utkyngton.

 Utkinton was a township in Tarporley parish of Eddisbury Hundred, which became a civil parish in 1866.
-This was abolished in 2015 to form Utkinton and Cotebrook, with part also transferring to Tarporley civil parish.
+This was abolished on 1 April 2015 to form Utkinton and Cotebrook, with part also transferring to Tarporley civil parish.
 The population of the civil parish has been recorded as 458 in 1801, 500 in 1851, 463 in 1901 and 507 by 1951.

 Community

 Agriculture remains the primary use of land in the civil parish, although there has been an expansion in housebuilding since the mid-twentieth century.
 Thirty new houses were constructed in North Brook Road during the 1970s - the largest development in Utkinton to date.

 Amenities within the community include Utkinton St. Paul's Church of England Primary School and a village hall.
 Rose Farm is a mixed livestock farm, with an on-site shop, cafe and garden centre.
 The former Methodist Church had been converted into a private residence by 2015.